-At June 30, 2022, the District has recognized a right to use asset of \$37,928, accumulated amortization of \$4,362 and a lease liability of \$5,982 related to this agreement.
-During the fiscal year, the District recorded \$7,586 in amortization expense and \$331 in interest expense for the right to use the office space.
+At June 30, 2023, the District has recognized a right to use asset and lease liability of \$44,975.
+During the fiscal year, the District recorded \$6,611 in amortization expense and \$371 in interest expense for the right to use the office space.

-The following schedule shows future obligations under this lease:
+The following schedule shows future obligations under this lease for years ending June 30: